multiversx/mx-exchange-docs/docs/governance/on-chain-process.md

 To create the xEIP, you would first write down all the information about the xEIP in a text file: title, summary, and detailed description.
 Then, you would hash that text file using [SHA-1 hash function](https://en.wikipedia.org/wiki/SHA-1).
 This will make sure that users vote on a common, non-ambiguous proposal text.

 You will then create the on-chain proposal: by providing the hash of the proposal text and depositing 1 billion MEX.

-[comment]: # (mx-context-auto)
+[comment]: # "mx-context-auto"

 ### About the Deposit